Important Information Year-by-Year

 Apply for in-state tuition: Talk to the graduate program assistant, and then fill out the In-State Tutition Application.
-Doing so saves the department and/or your advisor money.
+Failing to do so could result in you paying your own tuition!.

-Comps 2 deadline for committe and topic selection: March 31.
+Comps deadline for advisor and topic selection: May 31.

 You will probably have 1 or 2 courses left that you need to take.